Growing Sunflowers from Seed: A Complete Guide

 Watering Sunflowers

-Water newly planted seeds and seedlings regularly to keep the soil evenly moist and ensure strong root development.
-Once your sunflowers are bigger and blooming, deep watering once a week is generally sufficient, depending on rainfall and soil type.
-Try to provide at least 1 inch of water per week, but increase this to 2 inches during hot or dry spells.
+Once your sunflowers are bigger, a deep watering about once a week usually does the trick, but that can vary depending on your weather and soil type.
+Aim for around 1 inch of water per week, and bump that up to 2 inches during especially hot or dry spells.

 Staking